chippyash/go-cache-manager/README.md

 ttl := time.Minute * 5 //Expiry Ttl
-clientCaching := true //we want to use client side caching clientCachingTtl = time.Minute * 4 //set this to less than the ttl cacheManager, err := adapter.valkey.New(ns, host, ttl, clientCaching, clientCachingTtl).Open() if err != nil {
+clientCaching := true //we want to use client side caching clientCachingTtl = time.Minute * 4 //set this to less than the ttl cacheManager, err := valkey.New(ns, host, ttl, clientCaching, clientCachingTtl).Open() if err != nil {
 	panic(err)
 }